Advanced Warning! – This is a very long post! Proceed with Caution! OK let’s begin:)

-If you’ve watched the Harry Potter movies, or have read the books, then I’m sure you are well familiar with the talking witches hat that sorts the students in their proper houses, or groups I should say.
+If you’ve watched the Harry Potter movies, or have read the books, then I’m sure you are well familiar with the talking hat that sorts the students in their proper groups, or houses I should say.
 Kids will recognize the Sorting Hat as soon as they see it, and it is really easy to make believe it or not.

 Then create some lines, dents, and a few pokes in the hat and place him on a circle of brown fondant with a dot of edible glue, or a dab of water.
 Curl up an edge of the brim of the hat, and he is ready for the party!

 Harry Potter’s Glasses:

 The glasses was easy for me anyways, because I love working with edible glass.
 To make edible glass, put 1 cup of granulated sugar in a microwave safe measuring cup, along with 1/2 light corn syrup, and microwave for about 7 minutes until you see that the sugar has melted, and liquid is bubbling.
 Stir once, at the halfway point.
 Be careful though, because if you microwave too long, you can make the sugar too brown and burn.
 When you take it outside of the microwave, wear oven mitts, because it will be hot!

 I poured just a little bit, in a silicone cupcake mold, that these will cool really fast, and they pop right out.
 I poured about an 1/8 on an inch of melted sugar liquid in each.
 This is like homemade isomolt.

 When they are completely cooled, I popped them right out, and covered just the edges of the edible glass rounds, with black fondant to create rims, and set aside.
 I then rolled out more black fondant, to about 1/8 of an inch thick, and cut out the handles of the glasses, and set those aside.
 I then made a nose piece for the glasses, by molding a small bit of black fondant, and created a bend, then attached it to each glass rim with edible glue.
 Set aside to dry.